Jump to contentJump to page navigation: previous page [access key p]/next page [access key n]

 8.4.10 Listing all enabled or applied SAP Notes

-To list all enabled SAP Notes, run:
+To list all enabled SAP Notes, run the following command:

 # saptune note enabled

-To list all applied SAP Notes, run:
+To list all applied SAP Notes, run the command below:

 # saptune note applied